Mesothelioma Prognosis Overview

 At this time, only pleural mesothelioma has an official staging system.
 In staging, doctors use imaging tests and other tools to determine how far the mesothelioma has spread.
 The farther it has spread to distant sites, the worse the mesothelioma prognosis.

-Thanks to researchers’ continued dedication to mesothelioma, we now know that there are 3 categories of mesothelioma cell types (different cell types have different behaviors).
+Thanks to researchers’ continued dedication to mesothelioma, we now know that there are three mesothelioma cell types (different cell types have different behaviors).
 With this information, doctors can determine how rapidly the mesothelioma will spread.

 - Epithelioid cells spread slowly